Importing necessary libraries from playwright.sync_api import sync_playwright # Function to take a screenshot using Playwright def take_screenshot(url, path): # Start Playwright and launch browser with sync_playwright() as p: browser = p.chromium.launch() page = browser.new_page() # Navigate to the

 Consider using `browser.close()` inside a `finally` block to ensure the browser always closes properly, even if an error occurs during the screenshot process.

-Implement timeouts or wait functions to ensure that all page elements are fully loaded before taking a screenshot, particularly for dynamic content.
+Use timeouts or wait functions to ensure that all elements are fully loaded before taking the screenshot, especially on pages with dynamic content.

 # Incorrect: Assuming the directory exists page.screenshot(path='/nonexistent_directory/screenshot.png') # Correct: Ensure the directory exists before saving import os if not os.path.exists('screenshots'): os.makedirs('screenshots') page.screenshot(path='screenshots/screenshot.png') # Incorrect: Saving screenshot without specifying type, defaults to PNG page.screenshot(path='screenshot') # Correct: Specify the image format and quality if needed page.screenshot(path='screenshot.jpeg', type='jpeg', quality=80) # Incorrect: Not handling browser closure on error browser = p.chromium.launch() try: page = browser.new_page() page.goto(url) page.screenshot(path='screenshot.png') except Exception as e: print(e) # Browser might not close if an error occurs # Correct: Ensure browser closes using finally browser = p.chromium.launch() try: page = browser.new_page() page.goto(url) page.screenshot(path='screenshot.png') finally: browser.close() # Incorrect: Taking screenshot without waiting for dynamic content page.goto(url) page.screenshot(path='screenshot.png') # Correct: Wait for specific elements to ensure they are loaded page.goto(url) page.wait_for_selector('.dynamic-content') page.screenshot(path='screenshot.png')